noaa-ocs-modeling/Incremental_Variational_Data_Assimilation_Tides/example_1_global_testcase/README.md

    Friction: CF=8;

    Those infor will be saved at the output file name.
+Each harmonic takes about half an hour using one processor.

    output results to